Afford-X: Generalizable and Slim Affordance Reasoning for Task-oriented Manipulation: Experiment

 We implement \affordanceModelName{} using RoBERTa-base~\cite{liu2019roberta} for text encoding and ResNet-101~\cite{he2016deep} as the \ac{cnn} backbone.
 To leverage existing vision-language understanding capabilities, we initialize our model with pre-trained weights from \ac{mdetr}~\cite{kamath2021mdetr}.
 We evaluate this architecture across three progressively more challenging datasets: COCO-Tasks, \affordanceDatasetName{}, and \affordanceDatasetNamelvis{}.

 \paragraph*{Training Protocol}

 Our training follows a carefully designed multi-stage approach.
 In the initial verb-pronoun and verb-noun stages, we employ the Adam optimizer with a batch size of 36, applying a uniform learning rate of $10^{-5}$ across the text encoder, backbone network, and \ac{bf} module.
-The subsequent distillation stage requires more precise parameter updates, leading us to reduce the batch size to 18 and adjust the text encoder learning rate to $5 \times 10^{-6}$ while maintaining other learning rates.
+The subsequent distillation stage requires more precise parameter updates, leading to the reduced batch size 18 and text encoder learning rate $5 \times 10^{-6}$ while maintaining other learning rates.

 \paragraph*{Data Augmentation}

 To enhance model robustness to real-world variations, we implement a comprehensive data augmentation pipeline.
 This includes dynamic image resizing that randomly scales the shortest side between 480-800 pixels while capping the longest side at 1333 pixels.
 We further augment the training data through random cropping (probability 0.5), generating diverse viewports between 384-1333 pixels.